-Any company that has been relying on the U.S.-EU Safe Harbour certification for their business is directly affected by this ruling.
+Any company that has been relying on the U.S.-EU Safe Harbor certification for their business is directly affected by this ruling.

 “….pursuant to the directive, transfer of the data of Facebook’s European subscribers to the United States should be suspended on the ground that that country does not afford an adequate level of protection of personal data.” ~ Court of Justice of the European Union – PRESS RELEASE No 117/15

-While this ruling specifically cites the services offered by Facebook, the striking down of the safe harbour provisions has a direct knock-on effect for other organisations and individuals.
+While this ruling specifically cites the services offered by Facebook, the striking down of the safe harbor provisions has a direct knock-on effect for other organisations and individuals.

 The bottom line: Any business that deals with data subject to privacy legislation – whether they be a Cloud / IT services provider or client organisation – need to carefully assess their exposure in respect of this ruling.
 Your cloud provider’s supply chain may hide the fact that you may be impacted.
 Better to know the facts than assume.